loda-lang/loda-programs/programs/oeis/list1.md

 * [A163673](http://oeis.org/A163673) ([L08 program](163/A163673.asm)): a(n) = n*(2*n^2 + 5*n + 15)/2.
 * [A163675](http://oeis.org/A163675) ([L11 program](163/A163675.asm)): a(n) = n*(2*n^2 + 5*n + 19)/2.
 * [A163683](http://oeis.org/A163683) ([L05 program](163/A163683.asm)): a(n) = n^2*(2*n + 5).
+* [A163695](http://oeis.org/A163695) ([L39 program](163/A163695.asm)): Number of n X 2 binary arrays with all 1s connected, a path of 1s from top row to lower right corner, and no 1 having more than two 1s adjacent.
 * [A163704](http://oeis.org/A163704) ([L21 program](163/A163704.asm)): Number of n X 2 binary arrays with all 1s connected, a path of 1s from left column to lower right corner, and no 1 having more than two 1s adjacent.
 * [A163714](http://oeis.org/A163714) ([L15 program](163/A163714.asm)): Number of n X 2 binary arrays with all 1s connected, a path of 1s from top row to bottom row, and no 1 having more than two 1s adjacent.
 * [A163723](http://oeis.org/A163723) ([L43 program](163/A163723.asm)): Number of nX2 binary arrays with all 1s connected, a path of 1s from left column to right column, and no 1 having more than two 1s adjacent